-Yes, please click the "Download Press Kit" button below for bios, stills, photos and more.
-Feel free to contact us directly at firstname.lastname@example.org for any additional requests.
+Yes, please feel free to contact us directly at email@example.com for any additional needs/requests.

 WHAT IS "WOLFBAT STUDIOS"?

 WOLFBAT STUDIOS is a multi-platform storytelling studio specializing in Animation.
-It was founded in 2016 by Alexander Snow, Ryan Bowden, and Mason Gardner and is located in Burbank, California.
+It was founded in 2016 by Alexander Snow, Ryan Bowden, Mason Gardner, Gop Gap, and Avi Lasser.
+It is located in Burbank, California.